been-jamming/CORE/docs/trivialtruth.rst

 Trivial Truth
 =============

-In order to balance convenience for the programmer with precision, CORE has a notion of when a sentence is *trivially true*
+In order to balance convenience for the programmer with precision, CORE has a notion of when a sentence is *trivially true*.

 Trivially True
 --------------